sas152ana/Telegram-SafeMode/README.md

 # Telegram SafeMode (Privacy Mod)

 A privacy-focused modification for the official Telegram Android client.
-This patch introduces a "Secret Mode" that allows you to hide specific chats, folders, and contacts behind a stealthy, invisible password system seamlessly integrated into the Telegram search bar.
+This patch introduces a "Secret Mode" that allows you to hide specific chats, folders, and contacts behind a stealthy, invisible password system seamlessly integrated into the Telegram settings search bar.

-Example
 <img width="484" height="1010" alt="SafeMode" src="https://github.com/user-attachments/assets/a59d16c7-9359-41da-ba41-1ec05ba780c2" />

 ## ✨ Features

 *   **Invisible Activation:** No obvious "lock" buttons.
-Control the mode by typing commands directly into the main search bar (e.g., `*/password`).
+Control the mode by typing commands directly into the settings search bar (e.g., `*/password`).
 *   **Deep Integration:** When Secret Mode is active, hidden chats and their content are completely removed from:
     *   Main chat list and Folders
     *   Contacts list and all Search results (local and global)